$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

-As anticipated in \cite{King:2021jeo}, the heavy top mass requires $\left\langle \phi\right\rangle /M_{4}^{\psi}\sim1$ and thus breaks the mass insertion approximation.
-Moreover, from the phenomenological point of view, it is also interesting to go beyond the mass insertion approximation.
-The reason is that some flavour-violating processes mediated at 1-loop level by $U_{1}$, such as $U_{1}$-mediated $B_{s}-\overline{B}_{s}$ mixing, require vector-like leptons with masses around or below the TeV scale \cite{DiLuzio:2018zxy,Cornella:2021sby}, i.e.~of the same order as $\left\langle \phi\right\rangle $, $\langle\overline{\phi}\rangle$.
-In order to go beyond the mass insertion approximation, we should use a large angle mixing formalism as discussed in Appendix \ref{sec:Mixing-angle-formalism}.
-We shall rotate the mass matrix in Eq.~(\ref{eq:MassMatrix_4thVL}) in order to obtain the SM Yukawa couplings for the chiral families,
+As anticipated in \cite{King:2021jeo}, the heavy top mass requires $\left\langle \phi\right\rangle /M_{4}^{\psi}\sim1$ and thus it is necessary to go beyond the mass insertion approximation, where the large mixing angle formalism introduced in Appendix \ref{sec:Mixing-angle-formalism} applies.
+We shall block-diagonalise the mass matrix in Eq.~(\ref{eq:MassMatrix_4thVL}) in order to obtain the SM Yukawa couplings for the chiral families,

-where $\widetilde{y}{}_{\alpha\beta}^{\psi}$ are the upper $4\times4$ upper block of the mass matrices in this basis.
-The key feature of Eq.~\eqref{MassMatrix_4thVL_decoupling} are the zeros in the fifth row and column which are achieved by rotating the four families by the unitary $4\times4$ transformations,
+where $\widetilde{y}{}_{\alpha\beta}^{\psi'}$ are the upper $4\times4$ block of the mass matrices in this basis.
+The key feature of Eq.~\eqref{MassMatrix_4thVL_decoupling} is the zeros in the fifth row and column which are achieved by rotating the four families by the unitary $4\times4$ transformations,